djuliannader/WSMs-H/README.md

 # Weyl-H
-This is a collection of codes we used to study the the effects of a topological Weyl semimetal (WSM) upon the ground state and polarization of an hydrogen-like atom near its surface
+This is a collection of codes we used to explore the effects of a topological Weyl semimetal (WSM) upon the ground state and polarization of an hydrogen-like atom near its surface

 clone as: